Industry Expectations and Skill Demands in Quantum Software Testing: Discussion

 \subsection{Threats to Validity}

-The {\textbf{credibility}} of the findings may be influenced by the reliance on job postings as data sources.
-Job advertisements do not always represent the full scope of responsibilities or competencies required in practice, and their descriptions may reflect aspirational or simplified portrayals.
-To mitigate this limitation, we included postings from multiple organizations and cross-validated responsibilities against the literature.
-Nevertheless, the interpretation of job texts necessarily involves researcher judgment.
-The {\textbf{transferability}} of our results is constrained by the sample’s geographic concentration in North America and Europe.
-While these regions dominate the current quantum industry, the findings may not fully capture practices emerging in other regions where quantum research is growing.
-Furthermore, as job postings evolve rapidly, our dataset provides a snapshot of an industry undergoing rapid transformation rather than a static representation of its requirements. {\textbf{Reflexivity}} was considered throughout the analysis.
-The authors’ backgrounds in software engineering and research may have influenced how testing responsibilities were interpreted.
-Finally, {\textbf{rigor}} was established through systematic coding and comparison across postings, triangulated with current literature on quantum software testing.
-Although this study is limited to publicly available data, it provides a transparent and replicable basis for understanding the evolving expectations of testing in quantum software engineering.
+The \textbf{credibility} of the findings is influenced by reliance on job postings as data sources, since advertisements may provide incomplete, simplified, or aspirational descriptions and require researcher interpretation.
+This limitation was partially mitigated by sampling postings from multiple organizations and cross validating reported responsibilities with existing literature.
+However, some postings include activities more closely related to quantum hardware engineering, which may bias the identified testing skill set toward hardware optimization rather than software oriented verification and validation.
+The \textbf{transferability} of the results is constrained by the geographic concentration of the sample in North America and Europe and by the rapidly evolving nature of job advertisements, which capture a time specific snapshot of an emerging industry. \textbf{Reflexivity} was explicitly considered, as the authors’ backgrounds in software engineering and research may have influenced how testing related responsibilities were interpreted.
+Finally, \textbf{rigor} was supported through systematic coding, comparison across postings, and triangulation with current literature, providing a transparent and replicable analysis based on publicly available data.